kablamo/VimDebug/README.md

 # VIMDEBUG

 VimDebug integrates your language's debugger with Vim.
 Currently there is support for Perl.
-Please note that this code very much in beta and is still missing some important capabilities.
+Please note that this code is in beta.

 ### Requirements